marysiamzawka/ASL/README.md

 - ~~Portal 3D (autosplitter)~~ *broken*

 # Thanks to
-pitp0 for pulling through all the stupid shit I came up with
+* pitp0 for pulling through all the stupid shit I came up with in the early days
+* hoxi, rythin, Fl1tch for helping out with various scripts
+* Katinjegat for the TCNYC autosplitter (been using it forever as basis for level options)
+* Everyone who finds these scripts useful